 In addition to the expansion of course offerings, the School completed a substantial revision of its academic policies in 2017.
 The policies contain (a) a new grading scale and suggested grade distribution, (b) new advancement requirements, (c) revised attendance requirements, and (d) new examination protocols.

 Faculty members are selected with specific reference to their experience and expertise in the subject they will teach.
 For example, the professor who teaches Bankruptcy is the Chapter 13 Trustee in Middle Tennessee.
 The Wills professor is one of the authors of Tennessee’s definitive text on wills and administration of estates.
 A criminal court judge, Nashville’s District Attorney General, and an experienced public defender teach the criminal law and practice courses.
 In addition, the School selects faculty members based on their engagement with the legal and the broader community.
-Accordingly, the current faculty includes a former mayor of Nashville and a former TBA president.
+Accordingly, the current faculty includes a former TBA president.

 Faculty members are expected to strike an appropriate balance between the theoretical and practical.
 Their performance is evaluated based on their work with students both inside and outside the classroom, not on the frequency of their publications.
 It is not uncommon for mentoring relationships to grow between students and the faculty, which last long after students graduate and enter the practice of law.